MICA-MNI/BrainSpace/docs/pages/matlab_doc/main_functionality/spin_permutations.rst

 Name-Value pairs
 ------------------

 - *'parcellation'*: a n-by-1 vector containing the parcellation scheme.
-Do not provide for no vertex-level analysis.
+If you are performing vertexwise analysis, do not provide this pair.

 - *'type'*: program used to generate the spheres.
 Either 'FreeSurfer' (default), or 'CIVET'.
 If Freesurfer, rotations are flipped along the x-axis for the second sphere.